 Good Food Sources of Vitamin B12

-Vitamin B12 is found in most foods of animal origin, therefore if your doctor tells you that you need to eat more of it, you'll have many foods to choose from.
-If you are a total vegetarian, you can still meet your needs, but you'll need to take supplements or eat B12-fortified foods.
+Vitamin B12 is found in most foods of animal origin.
+Therefore, if your doctor tells you that you need to eat more of it, you will have many foods to choose from.
+If you are a total vegetarian, you can still meet your needs, but you will need to take supplements or eat B12-fortified foods.

 |0-6 months||no RDA; AI = 0.4|

 |7-12 months||no RDA; AI = 0.5|

 What Are the Food Sources?There are many food sources of vitamin B12, as outlined in the table below.
 However, some people may consume enough of this vitamin, but not be able to absorb it all.
 This tends to occur as part of aging.
 Your body may not be able to absorb vitamin B12 as well as when you were younger.
 Although some older adults may not be able to easily absorb naturally occurring vitamin B12, most can absorb the crystalline form found in foods fortified with the vitamin.
 Certain medications, especially those that lower stomach acid, may also interfere with B12 absorption from food.
 Discuss this with your doctor.
 In some cases, you may need to take a vitamin B12 supplement.